CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 2 rows in set (0.000 sec)
 ```

-OK, that's nice and simple and we're only interested in the "personal" table, so lets try outputing a few rows to see what the data looks like;
+That's nice and simple and we're only interested in the "personal" table, so lets try outputing a few rows to see what the data looks like;

 ```sql
 MariaDB [leak_audit]> select * from personal LIMIT 5;